GoogleCloudPlatform/cloud-builders/gke-deploy/doc/gke-deploy_run.md

 ### Examples

 ```
-  # Modify configs and deploy to GKE cluster.
+  # Expand Kubernetes configuration files and deploy to GKE cluster.
-  gke-deploy run -f configs -i gcr.io/my-project/my-app:1.0.0 -a my-app -v 1.0.0 -o modified -n my-namespace -c my-cluster -l us-east1-b
+  gke-deploy run -f configs -i gcr.io/my-project/my-app:1.0.0 -a my-app -v 1.0.0 -o expanded -n my-namespace -c my-cluster -l us-east1-b

   # Deploy to GKE cluster that kubectl is currently targeting.
   gke-deploy run -f configs

-  # Deploy to GKE cluster that kubectl is currently targeting without supplying any configs.
-Have gke-deploy generate base configs for your application using an image, app name, and service port.
+  # Deploy to GKE cluster that kubectl is currently targeting without supplying any Kubernetes configuration files.
+Have gke-deploy generate suggested Kubernetes configuration files for your application using an image, app name, and service port.
   gke-deploy run -i nginx -a nginx -x 80
 ```